-Achilles is the protagonist of the Iliad, and the story centers on his rage anger against Agamemnon.
-The son of the immortal sea-nymph Thetis and the Phthian king Peleus, Achilles is by… (read full character analysis)
+Achilles is the protagonist of the Iliad, and the story centers on his rage and anger against Agamemnon.
+The son of the immortal sea-nymph Thetis and the Phthian king Peleus, Achilles is… (read full character analysis)

 The eldest prince of Troy and heir to the throne.
 Hector is brave warrior and a thoughtful leader.
 He is also a devoted husband and father, and is very concerned for the survival of Troy… (read full character analysis)

 The king of the gods, Zeus’ power greatly exceeds his fellow immortals.
 The fate of the war is changed when Zeus promises Thetis that he will give glory to Achilles by turning the war against… (read full character analysis)